-Their numb, unbending legs had covered tens of miles...
+Their numb, unbending legs had covered dozens of miles...
 They lay, exhausted, their eyes half-closed, some in the hallway, some in the dining room -- they had done all they could, they had really tried.

-But the titanic effort sapped their strength, and they all collapsed, like a fire dragged apart log by log.
+But the titanic effort had sapped their strength, and they all collapsed, like a fire dragged apart log by log.